pynbody/pynbody/docs/tutorials/data_access.rst

 `pynbody` keeps track of unit information whenever it can.

-.. warning:: It's worth understanding exactly where pynbody gets this information from, so you can anticipate when it might be wrong.
+.. warning:: It's worth understanding exactly where pynbody gets this information from, in case anything goes wrong.
 In the case of `Ramses`, and `Gadget-HDF` files the unit information is stored within your snapshot, and pynbody takes advantage of this.
 For old-style `Gadget` snapshots, the default cosmological gadget setup is